Get AI SEO for FREE.

 Saving Custom Schema

 Then, update the page as you normally would after making a change or click the Publish button if this is a newly created page.
-You can then check your Schema with the help of Google’s Rich Results Testing Tool.
+You can then check your Schema with Google’s Rich Results Testing Tool.

 As we mentioned in the previous step, custom Schema can be saved as a template to reuse on other posts and pages of your website.
 You can follow the previous method to create a custom Schema to save a template or simply build one from scratch by following the steps discussed below.